 - upgrade your browser to a recommended version or

-- download the new Global server certificate root to your browser by following the instructions at the Verisign website.
+- download the new Global server certificate root to your browser by following the instructions at the Symantec website.